openhab/openhab-docs/tutorials/getting_started/rules_blockly.md

 If you have been around kids you may be familiar with [Scratch](https://scratch.mit.edu/).
 Blockly is a similar environment customized for writing openHAB scripts.

+For those who do better with video, there is a video introducting Blockly on the openHAB [Youtube feed](https://www.youtube.com/watch?v=EdllUlJ7p6k).

 A typical Blockly script might look something like this:

 ![full blockly script](images/blockly-full-example.png)